Driving in storms and high winds

 If a particularly strong gust of wind hits a cyclist or motorbike rider, they can be blown into your path very easily.
 Take extra care around them in windy weather and only overtake if you can give them a lot of room.

 We should be used to this one but we're always amazed at how quickly the water can rise.
 Going through deep water is really not great for your car and you can never be sure how deep it is.

-We all saw the pictures of cars floating down the highstreet after St Jude's storm in 2013.
+We've all seen pictures of cars floating down the highstreet.
 Don't underestimate how bad it can get.

 If you really have to drive in bad weather, make sure you have an alternative route in case yours is blocked.
 Park on higher ground if you know your area is a flood zone, just to be sure.